 Prehistory of the Undercliff

 The Undercliff has a long history of human settlement.
-Flint tools have been found from the Stone Age, pottery and axes from the Bronze Age and there is evidence of Roman and Saxon occupancy.
+Flint tools have been found from the Stone Age, pottery and axes from the Bronze Age and there is also evidence of Roman and Saxon occupancy.

 Clarendon Boarding House